forestgrape/people_interactions/conflicts/conflicts_in_the_levant/palestine_israel_in_conflict.md

 Queen Rania of Jordan accuses West of ‘glaring double standard’ as the death toll rises in besieged Gaza, By Sana Noor Haq and Claire Calzonetti, Updated 10:12 AM EDT, Wed October 25, 2023
 <https://edition.cnn.com/2023/10/24/middleeast/queen-rania-jordan-amanpour-interview-intl> <!--also cited in The Guardian:<https://www.theguardian.com/world/2023/oct/25/queen-rania-of-jordan-condemns-wests-silence-over-israeli-bombing-of-gaza>-->
-* 'Rania said, “The people all around the Middle East, including in Jordan, we are just shocked and disappointed by the world’s reaction to this catastrophe that is unfolding.
-In the last couple of weeks, we have seen a glaring double standard in the world.”'
+* “The people all around the Middle East, including in Jordan, we are just shocked and disappointed by the world’s reaction to this catastrophe that is unfolding.
+In the last couple of weeks, we have seen a glaring double standard in the world.”
 * '“Are we being told that it is wrong to kill a family, an entire family, at gunpoint, but it’s OK to shell them to death?
 I mean, there is a glaring double standard here,” she said.
 “It is just shocking to the Arab world.”'
-* '''“Most networks are covering the story under the title of ‘Israel at war.’
-But for many Palestinians on the other side of the separation wall, on the other side of the barbed wire, war has never left,” she said.
-“This is a 75-year-old story, a story of overwhelming death and displacement to the Palestinian people.
-It is a story of an occupation under apartheid regime, that occupies lands, that demolishes houses, confiscates lands, military incursions, night raids.”'''
+* “Most networks are covering the story under the title of ‘Israel at war.’
+But for many Palestinians on the other side of the separation wall, on the other side of the barbed wire, war has never left,” “This is a 75-year-old story, a story of overwhelming death and displacement to the Palestinian people.
+It is a story of an occupation under apartheid regime, that occupies lands, that demolishes houses, confiscates lands, military incursions, night raids."

 ###### Interview with Rania of Jordan 06112023
 Jordan’s Queen Rania says being pro-Palestinian does not equal being ‘antisemitic’ <https://edition.cnn.com/2023/11/06/middleeast/queen-rania-jordan-israel-gaza-interview-intl-hnk/index.html>.
 The interview is also cited on the personal website of Rania of Jordan: <https://www.queenrania.jo/en/media/press-releases/queen-rania-says-massive-palestinian-casualties-cannot-be-dismissed-human>

 * '*“Let me be very, very clear.
 Being pro-Palestinian is not being antisemitic, being pro-Palestinian does not mean you’re pro-Hamas or pro-terrorism,”* Rania told CNN’s Becky Anderson on Sunday.' (text from CNN site)
-* "If you manage to eliminate all of Hamas what next?
+* *"If you manage to eliminate all of Hamas what next?
 The root cause of this conflict is an illegal occupation, it is routine human right abuses, illegal settlements, disregard to UN resolutions and international law.
-If we do not address these root causes, then you can kill the combatants but you cannot kill the cause." (transcribed from CNN video)
+If we do not address these root causes, then you can kill the combatants but you cannot kill the cause."* (transcribed from CNN video)
-* *"When it comes to human shields, I think we need to defer to international law.
+* *"When it comes to human shields, I think we need to refer to international law.
 Of course the use of human shields is criminal.
 But even if one side puts a civilian in harms way, that civilian is still entitled to full protection under international humanitarian law.
 That is the global standard and no nation is exempt."*  (transcribed from CNN video)
 * “In a place like Jabaliya, which is one of the most crowded corners of Gaza – and Gaza being one of the most densely populated spots on Earth – civilian death is not incidental, it is not accidental.
 It is a foregone conclusion.”
 (Rania Al Abdullah official website, CNN video)
-* '“We have had a long history of peaceful coexistence.
+* “We have had a long history of peaceful coexistence.
 So this is not about religion.
-It is about politics,” she said.'
-(Rania Al Abdullah official website)
+It is about politics,” (Rania Al Abdullah official website)